Information and Pictures

 Needs little grooming.
 It is only necessary to remove dead and loose hair with a rubber brush.
 They should be bathed once every two weeks.

 The Pariah Dog is probably a direct descendant of the early domesticated dogs, which, according to analyses of mitochondrial DNA, originated in eastern Asia.
+Today they are naturally found all over India, Pakistan, Bangladesh and even beyond South Asia.
 Pariah Dogs are considered the ancestors of the Dingo and the New Guinea Singing Dog.
 Others have been transported by humans to North Africa, the Balkan peninsula and the East Indies and even as far as South Africa, Japan, the Pacific Islands and possibly North America.
 According to Barry Oakman of the ADCA, the situation in Africa was similar to that in Australia, insofar as people (the Basuto) kept their dogs a bit in a loose association, with many turning feral.
 These Shenzi dogs were crossed with dogs brought by later settlers, giving rise among others to the Rhodesian Ridgeback.
 The Pariah Dog is threatened by human persecution, modification of the environment (urbanization) and hybridization with modern purebred dogs.
 The Dingo has remained genetically pure much longer due to its isolated situation, but now 75-80% of them show hybridization in their DNA.
 Historically the Pariah Dog is one of the most important dogs.
 In the colonial and post-colonial era, affluent Indians (like their counterparts in other third-world countries) have tended to value western purebreds and keep them as status-symbols, and to look down on indigenous dogs.
 This has led to the Indian Pariah Dog/INDog being treated as an inferior animal instead of as an ancient, natural and valuable breed.

 How this dog plays statistical games is interesting.
 For example, in Mumbai where 65 % of the population lives in hutments or slums, they are considered homeless.
 In India urban infrastructure is very weak and because of this people throw garbage onto the street and in large garbage dumps.
 This activity helps the dog to flourish in its scavenging niche.
 Some of these dogs may be taken in as "quasi–pets" which escape the statistician's eye and the anthropologist's observations.